dbcook/openrocket-database/README.md

 ### Windows

-Caveat - I do not have a Windows machine to test this on so the details may not be 100% good.
-Basically you need to clone the git repo and create a soft directory symlink to where you cloned it.
+Here you need to clone the git repo and create a soft directory symlink to where you cloned it.
+The following has been reported to work on Windows 10.

 * Install git for Windows (https://git-for-windows.github.io/)
 * Get a command prompt.
 You either have to use "Run as administrator" or have Developer Mode enabled.